 8. Citing Sources

 a.
 Bibliography Style.
-The bibliography style as explained in chapters 16 and 17 of Turabian is the standard citation system used at Westminster.
-This method of footnoting uses raised numbers in the text to indicate that a bibliographical or content footnote occurs at the bottom of the page.
+The bibliography style as explained in chapters 16 and 17 of Turabian, 9th ed. is the primary citation system used at Westminster, supplemented by The SBL Handbook, 2nd ed. for theses in biblical studies.
+This method of footnoting uses superscript numbers in the text to indicate that a bibliographical or content footnote occurs at the bottom of the page.

 Please note the following:

-(4) For references to encyclopedia and dictionary articles, the citation method for “Parts of Edited Collections” (see Turabian 2013, 179-80) should be used.
-Follow the “author-title” form for subsequent references, as described in item (2) above.
-Do not use the method found in Turabian 2013, 190.
-See the CTW's Citation and Formatting Guide for examples.
+(4) For references to encyclopedia and dictionary articles, the citation method for “Parts of Edited Collections” should be used (see Turabian, 9th ed., 184–185).
+For subsequent references, use “Author-Title Notes” format described in number 3 above.
+Do not use the method found in Turabian, 9th ed., 204–205.
+SBL users should follow The SBL Handbook, 2nd ed., 94–95.
+See the CTW’s Citation and Formatting Guide for examples.